r5embed/r5embed/README.md

 For a summary of performance and code size of all supported variants on Cortex M4, see the [benchmarks](./benchmarks.md) page.
 The raw benchmark data is at [stm32f4/bench.txt](stm32f4/bench.txt).
-A very prief [report](rep/rep.pdf) is also available, which additionally offers RISC-V hardware-software numbers (running essentially the same code, but with hardware drivers for SHA3 and ring arithmetic).
+A very brief report [rep.pdf](rep/rep.pdf) is also available, which additionally offers RISC-V hardware-software numbers (running essentially the same code, but with hardware drivers for SHA3 and ring arithmetic).

 ## Supported variants